Manitej-N/Bank-Manager/README.md

 # Bank-Manager
-A system which acts like a bank manager
+A system which acts like a bank manager.
+This system is built only to polish my python skills.